tr-igem/ekmelily/docs/internals.md

-Description of the internal tables of [Ekmelily](https://github.com/tr-igem/ekmelily) which implement the tuning (tone system), the language (note names), and the notation (accidentals).
+Description of the internal tables of [Ekmelily](https://github.com/tr-igem/ekmelily) which implement the tuning (tone system), the language (note names), and the notation and padding of accidentals.
-Each include file for a specific tuning defines three variables with these tables as described below.
-They are required by the main include file `ekmel-main.ily`.
+Each include file for a specific tuning defines three or four variables with these tables as described below.
+They are used by the main include file `ekmel-main.ily`.
-In the same way, Ekmelily can be extended to support another tuning, language, or notation.

 See "README.md" at [Tables](https://u.pcloud.link/publink/show?code=kZ3UnHZ7OiBK9gH8mYYIi1spPdIM4yK45gy#folder=43567022)
 for a description of the alteration codes used in these tables.